-Once a channel joins YPP, it must be linked to an approved AdSense account.
+Once a channel joins YPP, the user must link it to an approved AdSense account.
 AdSense facilitates payments to content creators like YouTubers and bloggers once a month.

 Super Chat allows viewers to purchase chat messages in live streams.
 Creators receive 70 percent of chat revenues.
 Revenue details are in the Commerce Product addendum.
 To be eligible for Super Chat, you must meet these requirements:

-- Channel is monetized
+- Your channel is monetized

 - You are over 18 years old